top of page

 During peak period, the aircraft arrival rate increases, often resulting in buildup of a small queue of aircrafts at the waiting point.
 P1 is also sees ground-traffic of freight vehicles from P5 the airport’s cargo apron, airside vehicles, and passenger buses.
 All combined, the apron gets quite busy.

-The model output optimizes the number of Follow-Me cars to achieve the desired objective of minimized waiting time for the arriving aircrafts.
-Recommendation included the number of follow-me by winter and summer airline schedules.
+The model output presented optimized resource allocation toward efficient apron operations to achieve the desired objective of minimized waiting time for the arriving aircrafts.

 Image source: Geoportail